By P. B. Hamm and C. M. Ocamb

-- Copper products offer limited control.
+- Copper (Group M1) products offer limited control.
 Using copper products alone to control late blight is not recommended.
 For organic production that base late-blight fungicide program on copper formulations, according to research conducted by WSU, lower levels of copper sulfate pentahydrate can be used in combination with a chitosan sticker and complexing agent, slowing copper buildup in the soil.

 - Bordeaux 8-8-100.
 H